AlexsLemonade/reproducible-research/instructor_notes/00_instructor-setup.md

 * [ ] _Optionally_, setup a separate on your computer to teach from.
 This is only a matter of personal preference; it is _not required_.
-* [ ] Ensure the following softwares are installed and working the account you will be teaching from:
+* [ ] Ensure the following software is installed and working the account you will be teaching from:
   * [ ] Any password managers needed for credentials (e.g. 1Password for `git` authentication)
   * [ ] R/RStudio
   * [ ] `git` (via command line tools, if working on a Mac)